wixplosives/stylable.io/docs/references/class-selectors.md

 :::note

-In the component example above, we call the `st()`<!-- ToDo: add link to runtime#st()-function --> function in order to pass both the gallery root class and any class name provided externally in order to style the component from the outside.
+In the component example above, we call the [st() function](./runtime.md#st-function) in order to pass both the gallery root class and any class name provided externally in order to style the component from the outside.

 :::